Are you a general knowledge freak?

-Each question has to be answered using full grammatical sentences, but still has to fit into the 160-character text limit.
-You have to be good at reducing complex statements into short sentences.
-A challenging one would be to name the English football squad.
-With 22 names, that’s quite an effort to fit in.
+First of all, you’ll need to answer each question using full grammatical sentences, but stick to the 160-character text limit.
+Therefore, you have to be good at reducing complex statements into short sentences.
+A tough one would be to name the English football squad.
+With 22 names, that’s quite a challenge.

-Because you receive questions from total strangers you have to take great care – you have no idea about the characteristics of the texter.
-They could be a teenager asking about bankruptcy or a 56-year-old asking advice about a boy/girlfriend.
+Since you receive questions from total strangers you have to take care – you don’t know anything about them.
+For example, they could be a teenager asking about bankruptcy or a 56-year-old asking for advice about their boyfriend or girlfriend.

-You are, however, able to see previous texts from the same number – the number’s private, but the history is there to help you answer further questions.
-This can be crucial in relationship questions, for example.
+There’s one thing that will help you, though – you’ll be able to see previous texts from the same number.
+While the number is private, the texting history is available and it could help you answer further questions.
+This, in turn, can be crucial in relationship questions, for example.
 In some cases professionals will help give answers in precarious situations.

-The amount you make depends on the time you spend answering questions.
-Some researchers like to have their own targets and hours to fulfill.
-On average you can earn about £10 an hour.
-Dedicated researchers tapping out answers on a full-time basis can pull in up to around £25,000 a year.
+Earnings in this type of work will vary and the amount you make depends on the time you spend answering questions for your text service.
+Some researchers like to have their own targets and hours to fulfil, for instance.
+On average, you can earn about £10 an hour.
+Dedicated researchers tapping out answers on a full-time basis can pull in up to around £25,000 a year, though.

-You’re paid directly into your account, on time, at the end of each month.
-The job is regarded as self-employed, so you must do your own tax.
-For more information about how this works – have a look at our article here.
+Working for a text service, you’re paid directly into your account at the end of each month.
+As such, the job is regarded as self-employed, so you must do your own tax.
+For more information about how working for a text service works, have a look at our article here.